-Surprisingly, the frequency of patients with LN who attained a complete response was 68.3%, that we defined complete response as normalization of renal function and resolution of urine sediment abnormalities, including absence of proteinuria at the last evaluation, al without status.
-Previous indicated that sustained response is associated with female gender, older age, Caucasian ethnicity, higher non-renal SLEDAI scores, lower serum creatinine at baseline and stable renal function following four weeks of therapy (47).
+Surprisingly, the frequency of patients with LN who attained a complete response was 68.3%, which is particularly noteworthy given the fact that we defined complete response as normalization of renal function and resolution of urine sediment abnormalities, including the absence of proteinuria at the last evaluation, albeit without factoring in treatment status.
+Previous reports have indicated that sustained response is associated with female gender, older age, Caucasian ethnicity, higher non-renal SLEDAI scores, lower serum creatinine at baseline, and stable renal function following four weeks of therapy (47).
 However, we did not find any significant association.
-With our data, we defined complete response when cross-sectional analysis was .
-We can hypothesize that almost twothirds of patients have received longterm immunosuppressive drugs and antimalarials and that most of included patients have been treated and followedup experienced .
-Therefore, this kind of stud often presents a higher frequency of measurement error information on potential confound.
+With our data, we defined complete response only when cross-sectional analysis was completed.
+We can hypothesize that almost two-thirds of patients have received long-term immunosuppressive drugs and antimalarials and that most of the included patients have been treated and followed-up at experienced clinical centers.
+Therefore, this kind of study often presents a higher frequency of measurement error, as well as limited information on potential confounding factors.

-During this long-term follow-up (120.2 + 87.6 months) about 30% of patients developed at least one flare required further treatment.
-As mentioned above, patients who developed flares had a lower probability of complete response.
+During this long-term follow-up (120.2 + 87.6 months) about 30% of patients developed at least one flare that required further treatment.
+As mentioned above, patients who developed flares had a lower probability of attaining a complete response.
 On the other hand, most patients who completely recovered after treatment did not develop chronic renal insufficiency.
-Consistent with previous studies, favourable factors for good long-term outcome complete renal remission the absence of nephritic flares and their complete reversibility after therapy (48).
+Consistent with previous studies, favourable factors for good long-term outcome include complete renal remission and the absence of nephritic flares and their complete reversibility after therapy (48).

-The number of patients ESRD was surprisingly low only 3.34% of patients with LN.
-Our results only a significant association with serum creatinine at LN onset and with the presence of TMA.
-Hypercreatininemia the most frequently reported clinical predictor of progression towards ESRD (49).
-Certainly, we cannot conclu any effect of specific therapies although the elevated antimalarials (77.8%) and cyclophosphamide (60.7%) prescription among our patients with LN could explain these results.
-On the other hand, 60.18% % of patients with LN remained on immunosuppressive treatment last evaluation (azathioprine 15.73%, mofetil micophenolate 26.63%, micophenolic acid 6.53%, cyclophosphamide 5.61%, rituximab 5.68%), as well as antimalarials (65.33%) or glcocorticoids (70.5%).
-Finally, all patients included in RELESSER have been followed-up in heumatology services experience in SLE management.
+The number of patients that developed ESRD was surprisingly low: only 3.34% of patients with LN.
+Our results only revealed a significant association with serum creatinine at LN onset and with the presence of TMA.
+Hypercreatininemia remains the most frequently reported clinical predictor of progression towards ESRD (49).
+Certainly, we cannot draw conclusions concerning any effects of specific therapies, although the elevated antimalarials (77.8%) and cyclophosphamide (60.7%) prescriptions among our patients with LN could explain these results.
+On the other hand, 60.18% % of patients with LN remained on immunosuppressive treatment at their last evaluation (azathioprine 15.73%, mofetil micophenolate 26.63%, micophenolic acid 6.53%, cyclophosphamide 5.61%, rituximab 5.68%), as well as antimalarials (65.33%) or glucocorticoids (70.5%).
+Finally, all patients included in RELESSER have been followed-up in rheumatology services that boasted extensive experience in SLE management.